-Chew and Song [Chew and Song 2002] proposed a method that combines kernel and loader modification on the system level with binary rewriting at the process level to provide system call number randomization, random stack relocation, and randomization of standard library calls.
+Chew and Song [2002] proposed a method that combines kernel and loader modification on the system level with binary rewriting at the process level to provide system call number randomization, random stack relocation, and randomization of standard library calls.
 This work has not been completely evaluated to our knowledge.

-Address Space Layout Randomization (ASLR) [PaX Team 2003] and Transparent Runtime Randomization (TRR) [Xu et al. 2003] randomize the positions of the stack, shared libraries and heap.
+Address space layout randomization (ASLR) [PaX Team 2003] and transparent runtime randomization (TRR) [Xu et al. 2003] randomize the positions of the stack, shared libraries, and heap.
 The main difference between the two is the implementation level.
-ASLR is implemented in the kernel while TRR modifies the loader program.
-Consequently, TRR is more oriented to the end-user.
+ASLR is implemented in the kernel, while TRR modifies the loader program.
+Consequently, TRR is more oriented to the end user.

-Bhatkar et al. [Bhatkar et al. 2003] describe a method that randomizes the addresses of data structures internal to the process, in addition to the base address of the main segments.
+Bhatkar et al. [2003] describe a method that randomizes the addresses of data structures internal to the process, in addition to the base address of the main segments.
 Internal data and code blocks are permuted inside the segments and the guessing range is increased by introducing random gaps between objects.
 The current implementation instruments object files and ELF binaries to carry out the required randomizations.
 No access to the source code is necessary, but this makes the transformations extremely conservative.
 This technique nicely complements that of RISE, and the two could be used together to provide protection against both code injection and return-into-libc attacks simultaneously.